The Asymptotic Dirichlet Problems on manifolds with unbounded negative curvature: Introduction

 To prove Theorem \ref{AS}, they established two boundary Harnack inequalities, which estimate the growth of positive harmonic functions in cones which vanish continuously at infinity.
 In Section 5, we relax the curvature assumption in Theorem \ref{AS} and establish the Harnack inequalities.
 It follows that the Martin boundary can be identified with the geometric boundary.
 To be precise, we prove the following theorem. \begin{theorem} Let $M$ be a complete, simply connected Riemannian manifold whose sectional curvature $K_M$ satisfies $- Ce^{\lambda r(x)} \leq K_M(x)\leq -1$ on $M$ for some $\lambda<\dfrac{2}{3}$.
 Then there is a natural homeomorphism between the geometric boundary and Martin boundary of $M$. \end{theorem} Our result on the Martin boundary is the first one that allows the sectional curvature go to $-\infty$ as $r \to \infty$.

-\emph{Remark 1.1} Theorem \ref{main} holds for $\lambda<2$.
-However, we were able to prove Theorem \ref{Martin} only under the stronger condition $\lambda<\dfrac{2}{3}$.
-This is because Theorem \ref{Martin} follows from the boundary Harnack inequalities in Section 5, which we can prove only under the stronger curvature condition.
-It is possible that the boundary Harnack inequalities and therefore Theorem \ref{Martin} are true under a relaxed curvature condition. \\
+\emph{Remark 1.1} While Theorem \ref{main} holds for $\lambda<2$, our proof of Theorem \ref{Martin} is only valid for $\lambda<\dfrac{2}{3}$.
+This is technically from applying the boundary Harnack inequalities, which are proved only under the stronger curvature condition in our paper.
+It is possible that those Harnack inequalities are true under relaxed curvature condition. \\

+In the case when the upper bound of the curvature approaches to $0$ at infinity we have similar results.
+For such manifolds, Hsu used probabilistic method to prove the following theorem on the asymptotic Dirichlet problem. \begin{theorem}(\cite{MR1988474}) Let $M$ be a complete, simply connected Riemannian manifold.
+If the sectional curvature satisfies $K_M \leq -\dfrac{\alpha(\alpha-1)}{r^2}$ for some $\alpha>2$ and the Ricci curvature satisfies $Ric_M \geq -r^{2\beta}$ for some $\beta<\alpha-2$, then the asymptotic Dirichlet problem is uniquely solvable. \end{theorem}

+An analytic proof of Theorem \ref{main2} will be given in Section 6.
+In addition, it is showed in section 7 that the Martin boundary can be identified with the geometric boundary under a stronger curvature condition. \begin{theorem} Let $M$ be a complete, simply connected Riemannian manifold.
+If the sectional curvature satisfies $K_M \leq -\dfrac{\alpha(\alpha-1)}{r^2}$ for some $\alpha>2$ and the Ricci curvature satisfies $Ric_M \geq -r^{2\beta}$ for some $\beta<\dfrac{\alpha-4}{3}$.
+Then there is a natural homeomorphism between the geometric boundary and Martin boundary of $M$. \end{theorem}

 \textbf{Acknowledgements} The author would like to thank Professor J\'ozef Dodziuk for the invaluable support and guidance.
 The author would also like to thank Professor Zheng Huang and Professor Marcello Lucia for their useful comments and suggestions.